etiennefd/jawws/resources.md

 - [Does it take too long to publish research?](https://www.nature.com/articles/530148a) From the news section of *Nature* in 2016.

 ### Style guides
-- [Nonfiction Writing Advice](https://slatestarcodex.com/2016/02/20/writing-advice/) from Scott Alexander.
+- [Nonfiction Writing Advice](https://slatestarcodex.com/2016/02/20/writing-advice/) by Scott Alexander.
 Not intended for science necessarily, but very useful in any case.
 - [Formatting guide](https://www.nature.com/nature/for-authors/formatting-guide) for the journal *Nature*, useful as an example of what is seen as the best guidelines for a top journal.
+- [Write Like You Talk](http://www.paulgraham.com/talk.html), an essay by Paul Graham.
+It makes a simple point: your written sentences should sound the same as if you were saying them to a friend.
+Scientific writing would be in much better shape if scientists did that.
+- [Mathematical Writing](https://jmlr.csail.mit.edu/reviewing-papers/knuth_mathematical_writing.pdf) by Donald E. Knuth and others.
+A PDF whose first few pages contain excellent advice on how to write math in a clear way.

 ### Examples of well-written papers
 - [World Models](https://worldmodels.github.io/), an example of a paper hosted as its own website with Github Pages.
 See also its [GitHub repository](https://github.com/worldmodels/worldmodels.github.io).